casualuser/elasticsearch-scylla/README.md

 docker-compose build
 ```

-To use the Twitter app to mine data from Twitter, modify the twitter section of docker-compose.yml with
-your developer API credentials.
+To use the Twitter app to mine data from Twitter, modify the twitter section of docker-compose.yml with your developer API credentials and desired Twitter topic.

 ### Starting the containers
 ```
 docker-compose up -d
 ```